Argument III

 Question 3: Should the disciples have prepared twice as much food on Friday to avoid this scenario?

 Answer: If the UCG is suggesting that this event proves that God no longer requires His people to prepare their Sabbath meals on Friday, they are greatly mistaken.
 Everything about this act reveals that it was an exception to the rule, not a new application of Sabbath observance.
 Clearly Jesus did not hold the disciples negligent in this matter.
-This suggests that circumstances either prevented them from preparing their Sabbath meals the day before, or, that they did not have access to the food they had prepared.
-Whatever the case it is clear that Jesus' mercy was appropriate, and He graciously extended it.
+However, this only proves that something TOTALLY beyond their control either prevented them from preparing their Sabbath meals the day before, or, have access to the food they had prepared.
+Whatever the case, it is clear that Jesus' mercy was appropriate, and He graciously extended it.

 However, if the disciples persisted in picking their Sabbath meals on a regular basis, I am confident Jesus' approach would have been much different.
 God is merciful.
 But His mercy is not to be exploited, nor is He one to be mocked.
 What the UCG teaches in their advocacy of dining out on the Sabbath does both.

 At the conclusion of this part of their letter, the UCG makes a statement that they believe supports their teaching regarding this sin.
-They contend that the volume of meal acquisition and preparation being purchased by them is what determines its acceptability with God.
+They contend that the volume of the meal acquired and the degree of labor involved in its preparation is what determines its acceptability with God.
+Here is how they express this.

 "There's a difference between eating enough for a meal and reaping food to cover multiple days.
 Similarly, there's a difference between eating a meal in a restaurant and grocery shopping."

 There is also a difference between playing golf all day on the Sabbath and simply going to the driving range for an hour and hitting a bucket of balls.
 However, despite their differences, both are sins, as is dining out on the Sabbath.
 This issue is NOT about degrees as the UCG suggests.
 It is about an act that contradicts God Sabbath law, regardless of the degree.
-Furthermore, when it comes to acquiring your Sabbath meals only, God has also spoken forcefully.
-Exodus 16 addresses that very thing.
-And once again the ALMIGHTY proclaims an emphatic "NO!"
+Furthermore, when it comes to acquiring your Sabbath meals, God has also spoken forcefully.
+Exodus 16 addresses that very thing—and once again the ALMIGHTY proclaims an emphatic "NO!"

-The UCG may try to blur the lines in this issue, but there is a HUGE difference between Jesus' disciples picking a small handful of grain on the Sabbath and the UCG's on-going practice of paying Sabbath-breakers to acquire their meals, prepare their meals, and clean up after the meal is finished.
+The UCG may try to blur the lines in this issue, but there is a HUGE difference between Jesus' giving His disciples permission to pick a small handful of grain once in their life on the Sabbath and the UCG's on-going practice of paying Sabbath-breakers to acquire their meals, prepare their meals, and clean up after the meal is finished.
 What this prominent COG group advocates was NEVER done by Jesus, the disciples, or any other servants of God throughout the Bible.

 Respectfully,